Fxztam/FormsStandaloneStartWithWPF/README.md

 ### Installing

 - Install the latest IE11
-  - Check & upgrade the Java IE11 plugin [Java Plugin 1.8](https://www.java.com/verify)
+  - Check & upgrade the latest Java IE11 plugin [Java Plugin 1.8](https://www.java.com/verify)
 - Downloading the project ZIP file and unzip it
 - In MS Visual Studio *Open Project* and pick up the project file *WpfAppIExx.csproj*
 - Build and run it